Filter with Dynamic Focus

 randomdue to tokenization of the Lucene analyzer.

-entity.kubernetes.deployment.name:my-K8s-deployment AND entity.selfType:hostdoes not return any hosts.
-However, the query
+entity.kubernetes.deployment.name:my-K8s-deployment AND entity.selfType:hostdoes not return any host.
+In contrast, the query

-entity.kubernetes.cluster.label:my-K8s-cluster AND entity.selfType:dockerreturns all docker containers related to a cluster.
+entity.kubernetes.cluster.label:my-K8s-cluster AND entity.selfType:hostreturns all related hosts of the cluster.

 Using wildcard (*) inside double quotes ("") does not yield expected results.